opsxcq/docker-tor-hiddenservice-nginx/README.md

-# Easy container for running hidden services
+# Docker container for creating and running your hidden services

 Easily run a hidden service inside the Tor network with this container